mardukbp/robotframework-browser-tray/README.md

 ### Usage in a Robot Framework Test Suite

-Add these lines to the top of the .robot file:
+Add these lines to the Settings section of the .robot file:

 ```robotframework
 Library       Browser               playwright_process_port=55555